Table of Contents

-Another Serious Misconduct example in in the case of Tequillo.
+Another Serious Misconduct example is in the case of Tequillo.

 Tequillo instigated a fight with another co-worker which was cause for Dismissal.

 The Court said “Physical violence between and among employees may constitute serious misconduct regardless of whether such violence occurred during working hours and within company premises.
-The confrontation must be “rooted on workplace dynamics” or connected with the performance of the employees’ duties.
+The confrontation must be “rooted in workplace dynamics” or connected with the performance of the employee’s duties.
 (G.R.
 No. 209735)

 · Series of irregularities

 Termination due to serious misconduct can arise when there are a series of irregularities.

 In G.R.
 No. L-64296, security guard Angeles had several incidents.